Local government reorganisation and devolution

 The options

-- A single county unitary council for Oxfordshire – Oxfordshire Council (providing all services to Oxfordshire residents).
+1. A single unitary council for Oxfordshire – Oxfordshire Council (responsible for all services for Oxfordshire residents).
 This is our preferred option.

-- Three unitary authorities – with a unitary city on expanded boundaries as well as northern and southern unitaries, also including West Berkshire.
+3. Three unitary councils – with a unitary city on expanded boundaries as well as northern and southern unitaries, also including West Berkshire.

 Our proposal for a single unitary